Contact InformationMain office:

-Robinson said that, while officers on duty could watch the video feeds in the campus police offices, there would not be an officer watching at all times.
+Robinson said that, while officers on duty could watch the video feeds in the College Police offices, there would not be an officer watching at all times.
 Footage only would be reviewed if there was an incident.

 Robinson said the cameras would not be placed in all locations; they will only be in areas such as parking lots and hallways where seclusion, particularly at night, makes a crime more likely to occur.

 Installing cameras at the Providence and Lincoln campuses would carry a one-time cost of $600,000, with additional money needed for maintenance and upkeep over the years.

 CCRI is the only college or university in Rhode Island that does not use security cameras.

 Several faculty members at the Knight Campus said they sometimes feel unsafe, particularly at night and in isolated parts of the megastructure, and want cameras to be installed at that campus as well.